 The story itself may begin and end within the pages of the book.
 But a deep discussion and consideration of the meaning of these books can last a lifetime.
 Discuss the cover image and title with your reader before you begin reading.
 Pause throughout the book to discuss story elements that reflect your own life and encourage your child to share their reactions to the story after you finish reading.

 5. Soar Ahead This Summer with Learning Without Tears!

 Learning Without Tears can help you extend learning through summer, overcome obstacles, and start strong in the fall.
 Explore our new learning bundles for students, perfect for learning at home or in school.
 Learn how you can launch your own summer handwriting camp.
 No matter where your students learn, in just minutes a day, they can enrich their learning from now through the summer months.

 Having trouble knowing where to start?
-Our Reading & Writing Boost program provides instructions to structure your student’s summer reading around a carefully selected children’s book and our time-tested reading and writing materials.
+Our Reading & Writing bundles provide instructions to structure your student’s summer reading around a carefully selected children’s book and our time-tested reading and writing materials.
 These new bundles will help you encourage students to read and write all summer long.
-Each bundle includes suggestions and at home activities to reinforce reading, writing and social emotional skills.
+Each bundle includes suggestions and at-home activities to reinforce reading, writing, and social-emotional skills.

 In addition to our summer reading and writing program, we have additional free resources to support your students over the summer.
 Be sure to check out our letter and number formation charts, strategies to build sight word automaticity, and much more.

 We are excited to partner with you to help reinforce reading and writing skills that stave off the summer slide and help children become critical readers and confident communicators.